aevatarAI/aevatar-workshop/README.md

 ```bash
 sh quickstart.sh 2
 ```
-- Check `client.log` for the research and report output.
+- Check `host.log` for the research and report output.

 ---